OsitaNduka/Team-Profile-Generator/README.md

 ## License

-Please refer the license in the repo.
+Please refer to the license in the repo.

 ![GitHub license](https://img.shields.io/badge/license-APACHE2.0-blue.svg)